lolli42/dbdoctor/README.md

 # Options

-The CLI comes with a couple of options.
+The CLI command can be executed with a couple of options.
 The default mode is "interactive", prompting for user input after each failed check.

 * Help overview:
   ```
   $ bin/typo3 dbdoctor:health -h
   ```
-  Left to the reader to find out what is done here :P
+  Left to the reader to find out what is done here :-P

 * Interactive mode: `--mode interactive` or `-m interactive` or option not given:
   ```